 A full departure from propositionalism requires a positive account of non-propositional intentional states.
-In his contribution, Grzankowski argues that the ‘standard theory’ of propositional attitudes according to which propositional attitudes are two-place relations holding between subjects and propositions provides a framework for thinking about non-propositional attitudes such as thinking of a number, loving one’s brother, and so on.
+In Chapter 6, Grzankowski argues that the ‘standard theory’ of propositional attitudes, according to which propositional attitudes are two-place relations holding between subjects and propositions, provides a framework for thinking about non-propositional attitudes such as thinking of a number, loving one’s brother, and so on.
 Grzankowski argues that many of the motivations and advantages that have made the standard theory of propositional attitudes attractive apply to non-propositional attitudes, but in the case of non-propositional attitudes, objects other than propositions are called for.
 Grzankowski’s suggestion is that non-propositional attitudes are two-place relations holding between subjects and properties.
 When one loves, say, Sherlock Holmes, one is related to the property of being Holmes and when one fears the mangy dog, one is related to the property of being the mangy dog.
 This raises the immediate worry that when one, say, fears the dog, one does not thereby fear a property (a worry not dissimilar to Forbes’s puzzle).
 This concern is addressed by considering more carefully the following two things: (i) the nature of the relations in which subjects stand to abstract objects such as propositions (in cases of propositional attitudes) and properties (in cases of non-propositional attitudes) and (ii) the point of making use of such abstracta in a theory of mind in the first place.
 In short, Grzankowski advocates a view according to which propositions and properties serve to categorize mental states in terms of what they represent.
 Propositional attitudes represent things as being some way and so propositions (which themselves represent things as being some way) serve to categorize them in terms of how they represent things as being.
 Non-propositional attitudes represent things (without representing them as being some way) and so properties which are instantiated by objects serve to categorize them in terms of which things they represent.
-With this categorizing conception in hand, the idea that one must fear, like, love and so on properties when one fears, likes, or loves ordinary objects can be blocked.
+With this categorizing conception in hand, the idea that one must fear, like, love, and so on properties when one fears, likes, or loves ordinary objects can be blocked.

 It is evident from our short discussion that the debate about propositionalism is far-reaching.
 It intersects with questions about the metaphysics of propositions, about the nature of mental causation, and about the nature of knowledge—among other things.
 Most importantly, however, it concerns the very nature of intentionality.
 The propositionalist view dovetails very nicely with explaining intentionality in terms of conditions of satisfaction, but if not all intentional states have conditions of satisfaction, this explanation of intentionality will be inadequate.